-Educational and Vocational Planning - Transition planning - planning for what path a youth will follow upon leaving school should begin at age 15.
-Schools have guidance staff, however with large student caseloads; a parent must be very persistent in finding out what educational and vocational options are best suited for their child.
+Educational and Vocational Planning - Transition planning, identifying and preparing the path a youth will follow upon leaving school, should begin at age 15.
+Schools have guidance staff; however with large student caseloads, a parent must be very persistent in finding out what educational and vocational options are best suited for their child.
 Although all students are now expected to pass Regents exams to receive a High School diploma, the TASC and other vocational options can provide the youth with basic requirements to enter the job market.
 School guidance offices, one-stop employment centers and ACCES-VR (Adult Career and Continuing Education Services-Vocational Rehabilitation), all can provide information about eligibility and career planning.
-For young adults with Developmental Disabilities gaining eligibility with Taconic DDRO will open the door for many more services.
+For young adults with Developmental Disabilities, gaining eligibility with Taconic DDRO will open the door for many more services.

-Independent living- Most youth visualize living in an apartment and being able to support themselves.
+Independent living- Many youth visualize living in an apartment and being able to support themselves.
 Many of these youth do not earn enough to accomplish this, or else would benefit from basic budgeting, banking and housekeeping skills to make this happen.
-There are independent living skills programs available in the community (River Haven in Poughkeepsie is one) that can assist.
+There are several supported housing programs available through Hudson River Housing (HRH) that provide young adults safe housing as they build the skills and income needed to live more independently (See Older Youth/Young Adult section) or call (845) 452-0019 for further information about housing options.
+HRH also provides individual financial counseling and classes that can help older youth develop budgeting and money management skills.
+Paid employment training is also available for youth/young adults through HRH.
+(Contact 454-5176 for further information).